dalcantara7/openclass_prize/presentation-slides/README.md

-# Final Project Poster
+# Presentation Slides

 ## What to Submit
-_Your final project poster should be submitted as a PDF_.
-Feel free to use whatever tool/editor you're most comfortable using.
+_Your presentation slides for your final project should be submitted as a PDF._ Feel free to use whatever tool/editor you're most comfortable using to compose your slides.

 ## Submission Instructions
-In this directory, commit a PDF of your poster named **`final-project-poster.pdf`**.
+In this directory, commit a PDF of your **'presentation slides named presentation-slides.pdf.'**.

+Feel free to commit any additional materials (presentation source, images, etc.).